Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Internet privacy is in danger, too, he said, talking about recent legislation that narrowly passed both houses of Congress with mostly Republican support.
 Trump said he’s inclined to the sign the bill that reverses an Obama administration ban on internet providers sharing or selling consumers’ web browsing habits without their consent.

-“This is something that will take away our privacy and sell it to big corporations to trade it.”
+“This is something that will take away our privacy and sell it to big corporations to trade it,”Parnell said.

 All expressed concern with the immediate and long-term future of the country under Trump’s watch.